-The first part of carrying out a structured risk assessment is to profile the key building blocks of the entity.
+The first part of carrying out a structured risk assessment is to profile the key building blocks of the municipality.
 This will highlight dependencies, critical parts of the business and start to pinpoint vulnerabilities.

 9.3.1.
-Profile the Entity context
+Profile the Municipality context

-The risk assessment process begins with the profiling of the entity's context.
+The risk assessment process begins with the profiling of the municipality's context.
 The outputs of this task must be documented and should include amongst others:

 - Business environment;

 - Total size of the core/ support services;

 - Key players;

+- Service portfolios;

 - Key suppliers; and

 - Market's driving forces.